cisco-intersight/terraform-provider-intersight/website/docs/r/bios_policy.html.markdown

 * `moid`:(string)The unique identifier of this Managed Object instance.
 * `name`:(string)Name of the concrete policy.
 * `numa_optimized`:(string)BIOS Token for setting NUMA optimized configuration.
-* `object_type`:(string)The concrete type of this complex type.The ObjectType property must be set explicitly by API clients when the type is ambiguous.
-In all other cases, the ObjectType is optional.
-The type is ambiguous when a managed object contains an array of nested documents, and the documents in the arrayare heterogeneous, i.e. the array can contain nested documents of different types.
+* `object_type`:(string)(Computed)The fully-qualified type of this managed object, i.e. the class name.This property is optional.
+The ObjectType is implied from the URL path.If specified, the value of objectType must match the class name specified in the URL path.
 * `onboard10gbit_lom`:(string)BIOS Token for setting Onboard 10Gbit LOM configuration.
 * `onboard_gbit_lom`:(string)BIOS Token for setting Onboard Gbit LOM configuration.
 * `onboard_scu_storage_support`:(string)BIOS Token for setting Onboard SCU Storage Support configuration.